Kadievka/Kadievka/README.md

 ## What this GitHub profile is for ?

-- This is where I store practice projects  💾
+- This is where I store practice projects and courses 💾
-- Maybe you could find courses I made repositories  💼
+- Maybe you could find courses that I made repositories  💼
 - For example when I was learning Javascript, or when I was learning Laravel 👓
-- 🍎 You could find my landing page in github pages: https://kadievka.github.io/apple-home-react/

-## Most recent topics:
+## I know best:

 - Git and GitHub
 - Markdown
+- Typescript
+- NodeJs
+- AWS

+## I also know a little of:

 - Nestjs
-- Angular
-- NodeJs
 - React

-## Now I am learning...

 - Docker 🐳
 - Sass ✨
 - Angular 🛡️

+## Now I am learning...

+- Design Patterns for JS and TS

+Last updated: 16/01/2023